Skip to content

 Under the Manage section,

-2. Ensure the Microsoft Graph User.Read permission is configured (it should be by default).
+2. Ensure that the Microsoft Graph User.Read permission is configured (it should be by default).

 API Permissions section - User.Read permission